SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 except for lazy stored properties.
 You can also add property observers to any inherited property (whether stored or computed) by overriding the property within a subclass.
-You don't need to define property observers for non-overridden computed properties, because you can observe and respond to changes to their value in the computed property's setter.
+You don't need to define property observers for nonoverridden computed properties, because you can observe and respond to changes to their value in the computed property's setter.
 Property overriding is described in :ref:`Inheritance_Overriding`.